 An Interview with Larry Marshall Photography

-Outdoor/Adventure Photographer & Educator.
+Outdoor/Adventure Photographer and Educator.

 Larry’s approach to photography is not only to capture beautiful images, but to tell a story of each destination including the people, landscapes, and culture.
 Living on the coast in Southern California, Larry loves all types of photography but primarily focuses on seascapes, grand landscapes, abstracts, and most recently, drone photography.
 Larry’s photography adventures take him to some of the most epic locations on the planet.
 He is constantly challenging himself to push his creative vision to capture the beauty in life.